hkystar35/MDM/Scripts/README.md

 2) Easy to deploy.
 - Deploying via MDM is the easiest and most reliable option.
 Jamf's script runner is great and allows for parameters to be labeled and modified within a policy without modifying the script directly.
 4) Non-invasive.
-- Will not interrupt ay existing connections (open Terminal windows).
+- Will not interrupt any existing connections (open Terminal windows).
 Also, if an OS update clears out the system shell profile, the settings won't throw errors when opening a Terminal.
 5) Easy to remove (or ensure missing info didn't break connections).
 - Avoid having to remove lines from a system shell profile at all costs.
 Instead, only *add* a one-liner to check for a settings file and source it if exists.